Rajkokate/Java-145-days-challenge/README.md

 2. check how many time your inner loops will be run. (for printing chacracter in single line)
 3. decide which pattern you want to print . like * or number or char. here we building our basic of nested loops concepts.

+Day-6
+It' all about Functions & methods we discuss or learn about creating function with parameters or functions without parameters
+1. function without parameters like returntypename(){
+                              // body
+                         return statement;
+                       }
+   2. Function with parameterss like returntype(type para1, type para2){
+                                       // body
+                                 return statement;
+                          }
+   3. also see some of example for example sum of 2 number & products of 2 numbers using functions.
+   4. Also see some memory part in JAVA like in java we know that variables in java occupy memory but also functions occupy memory in form of stack.
+   5. Each element in stack is called stack frame .
+Each function type call from main fun it will stored in memory of stack.
+   6. Also see concepts of swapping 2 numbers using logic of temp variable. (logic of 3 buckets)
+   7. Most important concepts is j(ava always calls by value) call by reference means when function call in java with some value will be passed so always java pass the copy of value instead of passing original value .